gmc-code/PC-microbit-micropython/docs/lessons/Practice_tasks_2_Answers.rst

 ----

-2. Write code to repetitively scroll the numbers 5 to 0 using a while loop.
+2. Write code to repetitively scroll the numbers 5 to 0 using a while-loop.

 .. code-block:: python